Deadliest Snakes in Australia

 They are regarded by some studies as the 5th most venomous snake in the world.
 The death adder is also considered the snake with the fastest strike in the world, a mere 0,15 seconds to deliver a deadly bite.

 Contrary to other snakes, with more complex venoms, their venom is only neurotoxic causing death by paralysis and respiratory failure in as little as 6 hours.
-Before anti-venom was available 1 out of every 2 people bitten died.
+Before antivenom serum for this type of snakes was available 1 out of every 2 people bitten died.

 With 2 of the 3 taipan species known occupying the 1st and 3rd place in the top of most venomous snakes in the world, these certainly are some very dangerous snakes.